sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

 worked in that language every day for the last half decade.
 Computers might have been a mistake altogether.

-Failure 4: [css].
+Failure 4: [CSS].
 I'm not sure I need to elaborate here; suffice to say that not every idea from the early internet was a winner.

 ## design philosophy